MohamedAYasin/AITANA/README.md

 This project is part of a **capstone at [The African Leadership University](https://alueducation.com/)** aiming to address e-waste management and promote creative sustainability in **Kenya**.

-Here’s a **clean and professional `README.md` file** structure for your **Aitana** project, focused on functionality, setup, design, and demo instructions — with minimal research background:

 ---